RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 <section class="postSection">
 <div markdown="1">
 The game was developed on SGI Indy workstations  with special Nintendo 64 (ultra64 at the time) hardware on a board the plugged straight into the SGI Expansion slot.
 This allowed developers to test games quickly without having to write a development cartridge every time [^2].

+In an intreview with GamesRadar, lead designer David Dienstbier confirms that Iguana had 2 SGI workstations for development, 1 in a common room for artists to test assets in the real engine and another in the lead programmers office. [^9]
 </div>
 </section>